 Basic marketing principles may remain the same but the digital marketing skills and tools you need to thrive in the workplace are constantly evolving.
-Making your digital marketing skills future-proof is a must.
+You need to make your digital marketing skills future-proof so you continue to thrive at work

 Preparing for a job in the marketing world tomorrow will be vastly different than it is today.
 While the basics of marketing may be the same, the digital marketing skills and tools you need to analyze, create, and implement marketing campaigns continue to evolve at breakneck speed.